The Settlers 7: Paths to a Kingdom: Design

 With Shelley's advice in mind, in the early stages of development, Blue Byte looked at Heritage of Kings and Rise of an Empire to see what didn't work.
 With Heritage of Kings, the series had gone in the direction of real-time strategy, with far more emphasis on combat than micromanagement or city-building.
 When the game wasn't well received by fans, Blue Byte addressed their criticisms in Rise of an Empire by reducing combat and focusing on city-building.
 However, Rise also featured a significantly simpler economic model than any previous title in the series, with little focus on the supply and demand-based daisy-chain economic processes upon which the first four Settlers titles were built.
 As with Heritage of Kings, Rise of an Empire was criticised by fans, with series producer Benedikt Grindel admitting, "with Settlers 5 and 6, we lost many loyal fans, despite having a larger base target group.
 The Settlers' fans lost out."

-With this in mind, in Paths to a Kingdom, the designers looked both forward and backwards - introducing new game mechanics such as the Mission Board and Victory Points, but also going back to The Settlers II in terms of the complexity of the production chains and the centrality of building a good road network (Rise of an Empire also featured roads, but they were optional).
+With this in mind, in Paths to a Kingdom, the designers looked both forward and backward - introducing new game mechanics such as the Mission Board and Victory Points, but also going back to The Settlers II in terms of the complexity of the production chains and the centrality of building a good road network (Rise of an Empire also featured roads, but they were optional).
 Speaking to 4players, lead designer Andreas Nitsche explained that the Victory Point system would mean combat is no longer more important than economic micromanagement: "It's always been a pity that behind every fish that was caught, every iron ingot that was cast, there was only one motivation - to fight the enemy.
 This situation has been changed by the Victory Point system.
-Now there are many ways to use your economy to win, not just totally annihilating the enemy; now, economic competition for technologies, trading posts, or land can lead to victory".
+Now there are many ways to use your economy to win, not just annihilating the enemy; now, economic competition for technologies, trading posts, or land can lead to victory".